-In Orson Scott Card's The Tales Of Alvin Maker, Alvin is a major Weirdness Magnet; unfortunately, one of the things attracted has a habit of trying to make Alvin's father kill him while Alvin is growing up.
-When the father finds someone with a grasp of the supernatural, he can't even keep the pronouns straight.
-The other person is kind and suggests that the friend should apprentice his son somewhere else.
+In Orson Scott Card's The Tales of Alvin Maker, Alvin is a major Weirdness Magnet; unfortunately, an evil force hanging around him has a habit of trying to make Alvin's father kill him (while the father has no idea what's putting all these terrible compulsions in his head).
+When Taleswapper arrives, Alvin's father asks him for advice and trots out this line, describing a fictional Swede with a son who has white-blond hair.
+But he can't even keep the pronouns straight.
+Taleswapper kindly plays along, and suggests the "Swedish friend" apprentice his boy somewhere else for safety.

 In the Miss Marple short story collection The Tuesday Club Murders, the actress Jane Heiler tells Miss Marple and a number of other guests at a dinner party about a strange thing that had happened to a "friend" of hers.
 Everyone at the party immediately assumes this trope, figuring that it was something that had happened to Jane herself.
 They were half-right.
 Jane was the actress in the story, but it wasn't about something that had happened to her, but something she was going to do.
 She was planning to commit the crime described, and her story was a Trial Balloon Question to see if Miss Marple could figure it out.